golya/dev_guidelines/README.md

       - It facilitate to create clean and maintainable code.
       - It helps you to write proper test, which fasten the development.

-## Testing
-- EMTs and IMTs should be tested by BDD.
-  - Driven by user features.
-  - Do not test control structures (the BDD step should be driven by user feature)
-- ET should be tested by TDD.
-  - Driven by control structures.
-    - if/else/switch/?
-  - Do not test declarations.
-  - Do not test function is a function if in the next test you call that function.
-  - Do not test object is an object if in the next line you check a property.
-  - Try to avoid to test a whole data struct like it is fragile.
-  - Try to be mockless.

 ## Version control
 - Use GIT
   - Work with feature branch